 Washington Utilities and Transportation Commission

 The commission conducts its regular business at “Open Meetings,” which are typically held the second and fourth Thursday of each month.
-These meetings start at 9:30 a.m., in the commission’s hearing room in Olympia.
+These meetings start at 9:30 a.m., in the commission’s hearing room in Lacey.
 The public is welcome.

 Any time a regulated company wishes to change its rates or terms of services it must file a specific request or "filing" with the commission.
 Generally, the commission has between 30 and 45 days to act on this filing.
 The decision to approve or “suspend” the filing for formal review is made at the Open Meeting.